DNAScanner/ani-cli/README.md

 ```

 ## Custom location for binaries
 There is a `env.template`-file.
 You can simply rename it to just `.env` and change the path's inside to your desired location.
-This is useful if you want to store the binaries in a different location than the default one.
+This is useful if you want to store the binaries in a different location than the default one